-Students may give a verbal acceptance of a placement to an agency, but from the school's standpoint, the placement is not secure until the Placement Agreement Form is fully completed and turned in to the Practicum administrator.
-This form is available on the on the UISSW Practicum Education website under Practicum Education

-Forms and IPT.
+Students may give a verbal acceptance of a placement to an agency, although it is important to remember that the placement is not secure until the Placement Agreement Form is fully completed and submitted to the Practicum Administrator.
+This form is available on the on the UISSW Practicum Education website under Practicum Education Forms and IPT.
 The student is responsible for obtaining the necessary signatures from the practicum instructor and site supervisor (if applicable) by the deadline associated with the term in placement.

-If a student has been offered more than one placement option, the student is expected to contact the agency they are not accepting to inform them of the decision.
-This helps maintain positive relationships between the school and our partner agencies and demonstrates professionalism.
+If a student has been offered more than one placement option, the student is expected to promptly contact the agency they are not accepting to inform them of the decision and thank them for the opportunity.
+This demonstrates professionalism and helps maintain positive relationships between the student, school and our partner agencies.